Table of Contents

 The emergence of the first female author from Northern Nigeria, threading on previously unchartered territories changed the dynamics of writing in Northern Nigeria.
 This led to the rise of popular female authors of the so-called Kano market literature popularised in the 1990s.
 It won’t be an exaggeration if it is said that she paved way for authors like Zainab Alkali, Bilkisu Ahmad Funtua, Talatu Wada Ahmad, Balaraba Ramat Yakubu, and others from the region.

 Her journey into politics was spurred by the lack of inclusion of females in Zamafara State’s cabinet, where she lives.
 The Governor at the time felt no female was educated enough to be in his cabinet.
 Of course, that wasn’t true as all the writer’s female children were educated enough.
 She decided to contest the gubernatorial elections herself.
 Even though she ended up being denied the ticket by her party based on cultural and religious reasons, her courage to challenge the incumbency resulted in more women being appointed to the cabinet subsequently.

 Hafsat Abdulwaheed’s Family

 Though her bid to contribute to society through politics was truncated, she got to achieve that through her children.
 One of her children includes Kadaria Ahmad, a prolific journalist who anchored both the 2011 and 2019 Presidential debates.
 She also created her shows; The Core on Channels TV and Straight talk.
 She is the founder of Daria Media Ltd, a company designed to promote public service journalism.
-Another, Zainab Ahmad, is the wife of the current Governor of Kaduna State, Nasir El-rufai.
+Another, Asia Ahmad, is a wife of the current Governor of Kaduna State, Nasir El-rufai.
 She had ten children, seven of whom are alive.
 She is happily married to her husband with whom she lives with in Gusau, the capital city of Zamfara state.